 Conveniently located to serve Boston, MA

 Sclerotherapy is the most effective vein therapy for spider veins on the legs.
 In cases where the varicose veins swell and bulge, they can weaken the walls of the veins.
 This, in turn, weakens the valves of the veins, resulting in blood pooling, swelling, and increasing the risk of blood clots.
+At Westford Dermatology, we offer sclerotherapy treatment in Boston for patients who are bothered by the appearance of their spider veins or who are experiencing pain or discomfort as a result of their spider veins.

-What are Spider Veins and Varicose Veins?
+What Are Spider Veins And Varicose Veins?

 Varicose veins are enlarged veins and are most prominently visible on the legs.
 This happens as pressure on the veins is increased as a result of activities like walking or running.
 Varicose veins occur when valves are weakened or damaged.
 When the valves are weakened, blood that is supposed to be moved towards the heart through the valves can instead move backwards into the vein.
 This creates damage as the veins can be stretched or become twisted.